singuerinc/swedish-wotd/README.md

 ## What

-A project to test learn more about some technologies:
+A project to test/learn more about some technologies:

 - React
 - Lambda